Shilpilibm/ATT_knowledge/Q_8/fiber.md

 ## How do I know if I have AT&T coverage in my area?

 AT&T Internet availability depends on location.
-This means that if you’re moving, you might have different options for internet at your new home.
+This means that if you're moving, you might have different options for internet at your new home.

 How do I know if AT&T Fiber is available at my address?